 Obesity in males, as well as females, is known to affect the gamete quality.
 It may also impact the way that the body reacts to fertility drugs, and very high doses of gonadotropins might be required to obtain the desired response.
 Obesity could cause difficulties in the process that can affect the yield of oocytes.
 It’s also known to influence the implantation process and is linked to the increased risk of miscarriage

 Smoking cigarettes has severe reproductive implications for females and males.
-The male sperm from smokers has been discovered to be less fertile and the embryos derived from that sperm have lower rates of the implant.
+The male sperm from smokers has been discovered to be less fertile and the embryos derived from that sperm have lower implant rates.
 For female smokers, the aging process of the ovaries is more rapid and their uteruses are less responsive.
 In general, the result for IVF cycles was proven to be more severe for women who smoke, and who might require more than twice the number of IVF cycles to be pregnant.

 3. Experience and expertise of the clinician/Embryologist